Aitor Karanka: Middlesbrough must improve set-piece defending

-Last time out, Birmingham defender Kyle Bartley rose unmarked at a corner to head home a 94th-minute equaliser.
+Birmingham defender Kyle Bartley rose unmarked at a corner to head home a 94th-minute equaliser.

 "It's frustrating.
 For a whole game we can play very well but for one moment, a player doesn't do his marking and you lose points," Karanka told BBC Tees.